HumanBrainProject/seafile-compose/README.md

 * Seafile-server
 * Seahub

-All containers except the db are using the official Seafile release downloads, where the version is specified in the Dockerfile.
+All containers except the DB are using the official Seafile release downloads, where the version is specified in the Dockerfile.

 ## Run compose